hpi-epic/pricewars-consumer/README.md

 We are using the [Github flow](https://guides.github.com/introduction/flow/) for contribution.

+The meta repository containing general information can be found [here](https://github.com/hpi-epic/masterproject-pricewars)

 ## Application Overview

 | Repo | Branch 	| Deployment to  	| Status | Description |